deckhouse/virtualization/docs/USER_GUIDE.md

 {{< /alert >}}

 {{< alert level="warning" >}}
 If a virtual machine with an attached USB device is migrated to another node, the USB device is automatically detached for the entire duration of the migration.
+After a successful migration, the device is forwarded to the new node again and reattached to the VM.
+If the migration fails, the device is reattached on the original node.
 {{< /alert >}}

 ### Viewing USB Device Details